ariskox/BiometricsVault/README.md

 There are different kinds of vaults

 - EmptyVault
-    - A vault that doesn't actually stores any information but can be used to store credentials in the keychain.
+    - A vault that doesn't actually stores any information
-    - Calling 'storeToKeychain' returns a KeychainSecureVault
+    - Store credentials (unsecurely) by calling 'storeToKeychain' and get a KeychainSecureVault
-- EmptyVaultWithBiometrics
-    - A vault that doesn't actually stores any information but can be used to store credentials in the keychain and/or protect them with biometrics
-    - Calling 'storeToKeychain' returns a KeychainUpgradableSecureVault
-    - Calling 'storeToBiometrics' returns a BiometricsSecureVault
+    - Store credentials securely by calling 'storeToBiometrics' and get a BiometricsSecureVault
 - KeychainSecureVault
     - A vault that holds the credentials on the keychain without any biometrics protection.
     - Call 'update' to update the credentials
+    - Call 'upgrade' to enable biometrics protection and get a BiometricsSecureVault back
     - Call 'reset' to delete the credentials and get an empty vault back
-- KeychainUpgradableSecureVault
-    - A vault that holds the credentials on the keychain without any biometrics protection but can be upgraded if required
-    - Call 'update' to update the credentials
-    - Call 'upgrade' to enable biometrics protection and get a BiometricsSecureVault back
-    - Call 'reset' to delete the credentials and get an empty vault with biometrics back
 - BiometricsSecureVault
     - A vault that holds the credentials on the keychain WITH biometrics protection.
 Can be downgraded in required
     - Call 'update' to update the credentials
-    - Call 'downgrade' to disable the biometrics protection and get a KeychainUpgradableSecureVault back
+    - Call 'downgrade' to disable the biometrics protection and get a KeychainSecureVault back
     - Call 'reset' to delete the credentials and get an empty vault with biometrics back
     - Call 'reauthenticateOwner' when unlock fails due to FaceID/TouchID being locked (Error: LAError.biometryLockout)
 - LockedBiometricsSecureVault